CrackerCat/TikTok-Algorithm/README.md

 # TikTok-Algorithm
-Code for generating Tiktok X-Gorgon, X-Khronos and etc. parameters, also containing some older examples on how to use the TikTok API.

-This code was not written by me.

-This code was last tested and worked on Nov 20, 2021.
+I found this python file from a source which was later deleted.
+Although the example api requests no longer seem to function, surprisingly the X-Gorgon, X-Khronos and etc. parameter generation works perfectly fine after testing it.
+The generation of these parameters is very important for being able to make requests to the tiktok api which is why I decided to post this code.

-I was able to construct a new and working tiktok api using these algorithims (for getting video information): https://github.com/frogc0de/TikTok-API
+Using this code I was able to construct a new tiktok api which is able to fetch information about videos, but other functions can be added as well: https://github.com/frogc0de/TikTok-API